belgianmobileid/doc/_QES/oasis.md

   <li>Finally, when the User is authenticated and has a signature certificate, he is redirected to the your SCA Front-End.
 The redirection to your SCA Front-End SHOULD be (almost) transparent to the User (with a possible displaying of a spinner) as the laps of time between step 5 and step 11 of this diagram SHOULD be extremely short.</li>
   <li>Your SCA Back-End contacts the itsme® Integration Layer Back-End to get the signature certificate of the User.</li>
   <li>The itsme® Integration Layer Back-End returns your SCA Back-End the signer information as well as the signature certificate of the User.</li>
-  <li>Your SCA Back-End constructs the data to be signed and the hash of the signature will be computed by yourself.
-The value of this hash MUST be base64url encoded.</li>
+  <li>Your SCA Back-End constructs the data to be signed and the hash(es) of the signature(s) will be computed by yourself.
+We support up to 70 hashes in 1 flow.
+The value of a hash MUST be base64url encoded.</li>
-  <li>Your SCA Back-End will provide the hash to the itsme® Integration Layer Back-End to request the digital signature value.</li>
+  <li>Your SCA Back-End will provide the hash(es) to the itsme® Integration Layer Back-End to request the digital signature value.</li>
   <li>A session id and redirect URL are returned by itsme® to your SCA Back-End.</li>
   <li>Your SCA frontend will then redirect the User to the signature webpage of itsme®, where he is guided through the itsme part of the signing flow.</li>
   <li>The session of the User at itsme® side ends as the process is finished and the User is redirected to your SCA Front-End.</li>
   <li>Your SCA Back-End will contact the itsme® Integration Layer Back-End to check the signature status (same endpoint as for creating the signature session).</li>
-  <li>itsme® then returns the signature completion status and the digital signature value.</li>
+  <li>itsme® then returns the signature completion status and the digital signature value(s).</li>
   <li>At this stage, your SCA is able to confirm the success of the operation and display a success message.</li>
 </ol>